myspc-development/art-test/docs/ui/widget-ui-design-guide.md

 ## Admin and User Customization

-Administrators manage role defaults via the **Widget Editor**.
+Administrators manage role defaults via the **Dashboard Builder**.
 Users can drag and drop their personal widgets on the dashboard screen.
 WordPress stores each arrangement in the `metaboxorder_dashboard` meta key.
 Existing widgets like **Site Overview**, **Upcoming Events** and **Trending Tags** show how to structure menu nodes and widget blocks.